}

 My beloved Flora

 If you’re one of the curious ones, you might have gotten here by clicking on that little statue that flits up and down the middle of this site when you scroll the page.
 It’s an image of the statue of the Goddess Flora that graces the top of the great old fountain at the centre of Mumbai’s southern business district.
-So much of an influence does this lady have over the area that it is still popularly refered to simply as ‘Fountain’.
+So much of an influence does this lady have over the area that it is still popularly referred to simply as ‘Fountain’.

 We all have that one place in the world which just feels right to us.
 Something deep in our soul connects to it and it feels like home even if it isn’t in the literal sense of the word.
 For me Flora Fountain and the area that surrounds it feels like home, and so I thought it would be a good idea to keep a symbol of it on this site.
 Flora is watching!